Contact Lens Care

 Alternatively, you can choose our Blink Intensive Tears Bottle.
+Although the bottle is not preservative-free, they do also come in preservative-free single-use vials which are travel-friendly.
 These eye drops are ideal for those with busy lifestyles and can be applied with your lenses in.
 Whether you're commuting to work, in the office or shopping around town, these eye drops will keep your eyes safe and healthy with their unique formula which will enhance vision and comfort for more extended periods.
 These eye drops are especially useful for relieving dry eyes.

-For those who find it tricky to instil eye drops, our Blink Refreshing Eye Mist offers the perfect alternative.
+For those who find it tricky to instil eye drops, our Blink Refreshing Eye Mist offers the perfect alternative, particularly for children.
 This eye mist provides fast and effective relief from dry eyes and only requires a few sprays.
 You can use this spray with or without your contact lenses in.

 What to do when your contact lenses hurt